ClearBlade/cb-cli/README.md

 - **file=< file-path-relative-to-box >**
   Pulls a specific file within a specific box for a specific bucket set.
 Must be used with -bucket-set-files and -box

+- **file-store=< file-store-name >**
+  Pulls the remote version of a specific file store to a local repository.
+Does not include the file store's files (use -file-store-files for that)

+- **file-store-files=< file-store-name >**
+  Pulls all the files for a specific remote file store

+- **file-store-file=< file-path >**
+  Pulls a specific file within a specific file store.
+Must be used with -file-store-files

 - **user-secret=< secret-name >**
   Pulls the remote version of a specific secret to a local repository.